2009, 2010 and 2011

-After the new single had been represented on February 21 at the
+After the new single had been represented at the Echo-Awards in Berlin on

-Echo-Awards in Berlin, Wrong / Oh Well finally was officially released
+21 February, the single Wrong / Oh Well finally was officially

-on April 06th.
-At a fairly early stage they had decided to release
+At a fairly early stage, the band had decided to release Wrong as the

 Fletch: "Wrong was the song of which we thought it would make